Holodomor Awareness Week

 Holodomor

-Holodomor, which means ‘death by starvation or ‘murder by hunger, was a manmade famine inflicted on the Ukrainian people from 1932 to 1933 by the Soviet regime.
+Holodomor, which means "death by starvation" or "murder by hunger," was a manmade famine genocide inflicted on the Ukrainian people from 1932 to 1933 by the Soviet regime.
 Estimates of the number of people who starved to death during the Holodomor range between 6 and 10 million.
 A precise idea of the number that died is difficult to determine due to the closed nature of the Soviet Union-controlled messages and the secrecy surrounding this tragic event.